phatak-dev/blog/_posts/2014-12-22-running-scala-programs-on-yarn.md

 {% endhighlight %}

-### Step 3.3 : Waiting for Container allocation
+### Step 3.3 : Wait for container allocation

-Whenever you request for containers in Yarn, they will be not allocated immediately.
+Whenever you request for containers in yarn, they will be not allocated immediately.
 If there is high traffic on cluster, your application has to wait till the resources are free.

 ### Step 3.4 : Launch Hellworld on allocated container